soufiane-el-ouazzani/ChatGPT-API/README.md

 1-Clone the repository with commands:
   'git clone [https://github.com/soufiane-el-ouazzani/ChatGPT-API](https://github.com/soufiane-el-ouazzani/ChatGPT-API/tree/master) '
   'cd name-repo'

+2-change the secrit key so you can get acces

-2-Build the Docker image with command in the file:
+3-Build the Docker image with command in the file:
 'docker-compose build'

 Run the Docker container in the same file 'docker-compose up'

-3-change the secrit key so you can get acces